c3d/recorder/README.md

 you can only pass 4 values to `RECORD`.

 You can pass integer values, floating-point values (limited to `float` on 32-bit machines for size reasons), pointers or strings as `RECORD` argument.

 However, unlike `printf`, the rendering of the final message is done *at the time of the dump*.
-This is not a problem for integer, pointer or floating-point values, but for strings (the `%s` format of `printf`), you must make sure that the string is still valid at the time of the dump.
+This is not a problem for integer, characters, pointer or floating-point values, but for strings (the `%s` format of `printf`), you must make sure that the string is still valid at the time of the dump.
 A good practice is to only record string constants.

     // OK if 0 <= i and i < 5
     const char *array[5] = { "ONE", "TWO", "THREE", "FOUR", "FIVE" };